open5e/open5e/source/equipment/armor.rst

 **Chain Shirt.** Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
-This armor offers modest protection to the wearer’s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.
+This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

 **Scale Mail.** This armor consists of a coat and leggings (and